Upcoming Events - Radford News Journal

 Lions Club Annual Pancake Breakfast

 Christiansburg Public Library; 11 a.m.
 Decorate an edible house from graham crackers and candy.
-Supplies limited.
-Registration Required.
+Supplies are limited.
+Registration is required.

 Cookie and Caroling Party

-It’s almost that most wonderful time of the year again!
-The Arc of the NRV is hosting our annual Cookie and Caroling Party with singer/songwriter Leslie Brooks.
-The event will be held 4 – 6 p.m. at Blacksburg Christian Church, in their activity building which is off of Tom’s creek Rd (240 Watson Ave.
-Blacksburg).
-We will provide cookies and refreshments.
+It’s almost that most wonderful time of the year again.
+The ARC of the NRV is hosting its annual Cookie and Caroling Party with singer/songwriter Leslie Brooks.
+The event is 4 – 6 p.m. at Blacksburg Christian Church in their activity building off Tom’s Creek Road, 240 Watson Ave. in Blacksburg.
+ARC will provide cookies and refreshments.
 Please come and sing with us!
-All ages and abilities welcome and the building is accessible.
+All ages and abilities are welcome and the building is accessible.

 Saturday, Dec.
 14: